 Humans can also become infected by handling (and eating) raw or undercooked meat and vegetables.
 Ensure your meat is thoroughly cooked and that you wash your hands and utensils after handling meat.
 There is a greater risk of you becoming infected with Toxoplasmosis from raw and undercooked meat than there is from your cat if kept indoors.

 Ringworm: This is caused by a fungi, not a worm.
 It is more a nuisance than a danger.
 It can sometimes be hard to eliminate from the environment, however with stringent cleaning and the use of anti-fungal creams it is can be cleared up.
 Again, if your cat is indoors and has had the all clear from your vet, there is little chance of you or your baby catching this.
 Ringworm is more common in kittens and cats living in over-crowded conditions.

 Rabies: Rabies isn't a problem in Australia.
-Most (if not all) cats in countries with Rabies regularly vaccinate their cats, it is very rare for a cat to catch Rabies.
+Most (if not all) cats in countries with rabies regularly vaccinate their cats, it is very rare for a cat to catch the disease.

 Cat Scratch Disease: This is caused by a bacteria called Bartonella henselae.
 This is rarely a problem in people with a healthy immune system, it is most often seen in immunocompromised people.
 Antibiotic treatment of you and your cat usually clears up this infection.

 Salmonella: Caused by a bacteria of the Salmonella genus.
 This is most commonly acquired via oral ingestion.
 Cats are most likely to become infected after eating birds.